willhunt914/Engineering_4_Notebook/README.md

 ### Reflection

 The main trouble I had was figuring out how to do functions.
-With a little help from afton
+With a little help from Afton, I learned that the try-except command is used to make sure that the user inputs the coordinates in the right way.
+This code also runs in an infinite loop so you don't have to run it every single time.

 ## Beam_Designpt1